abhinav162/Udemy-Snap/README.md

 ## Usage

+1. Open the Udemy course you want to complete.
-1. Click on the Udemy Snap extension icon in your Chrome browser.
+2. Click on the Udemy Snap extension icon in your Chrome browser.
-2. On the popup, click the "COMPLETE COURSE" button to activate the extension.
+3. On the popup, click the "COMPLETE COURSE" button to activate the extension.

 ## License